Metabase tips and tricks.

 E.g Total Payments by Day, Total Payments by Month, etc

-We handle this with a few tricks that we can apply easily that the data consumers understand without issue.
+We handle this with a few tricks that the data consumers understand without issue.

 Helper Model